Key Machine Learning Metrics for Assessing Model Performance

 A Confusion Matrix provides a detailed breakdown of a model's predictions, classifying them into four categories: True Positives, False Positives, True Negatives, and False Negatives.

 It's crucial for understanding the model's performance in binary classification tasks.
-For example, in a fraud detection system, it helps distinguish between correctly identified fraudulent transactions (True Positives) and legitimate transactions wrongly flagged as fraud (False Positives).
+For example, a fraud detection system helps distinguish between correctly identified fraudulent transactions (True Positives) and legitimate transactions wrongly flagged as fraud (False Positives).

 2. Accuracy Metric